Azure/azure-sdk-for-java/sdk/spring/migration-guide.md

 This guide assists in the migration to **Spring Cloud Azure 4.0** from legacy Azure Spring libraries.
-We will call libraries whose group id and id following pattern `com.azure.spring:spring-cloud-azure-*` the morden libraries, and those with pattern `com.azure.spring:azure-spring-boot-*`, `com.azure.spring:azure-spring-cloud-*` , or `com.azure.spring:azure-spring-integration-*`the legacy ones.
+We will call libraries whose group id and artifact id following pattern `com.azure.spring:spring-cloud-azure-*` the morden libraries, and those with pattern `com.azure.spring:azure-spring-boot-*`, `com.azure.spring:azure-spring-cloud-*` , or `com.azure.spring:azure-spring-integration-*` the legacy ones.
 This guide will focus the side-by-side comparisons for similar configurations between the morden and legacy libraries. o

 Familiarity with `com.azure.spring:azure-spring-boot-*`, `com.azure.spring:azure-spring-cloud-*` or `com.azure.spring:azure-spring-integration-*` package is assumed.
 For those new to the Spring Cloud Azure 4.0 libraries, please refer to the REAME.md**[placeholder]** rather than this guide.